Complete elimination of information leakage in continuous-variable quantum communication channels: Results

-The second and more interesting approach to the complete elimination of the Holevo information ($V_{X_R} + V_{X_A} = 1$) cannot be realized by coherent states (as $V_{X_R}=1$ renders the alphabet of zero size; $V_{X_A}=0$) but requires the usage of squeezed states for which $V_{X_R}<1$.
-To fulfill the condition, the size of the Gaussian modulation (alphabet) is chosen to be $V_{X_A}=1-V_{X_R}$, and for very large squeezing degrees ($V_{X_R} \to 0$) the secure information rate approaches $I = -\beta\frac{1}{2} \log_2(1-\eta)$ (for $V_{X_N}=0$).
+Finally, we arrive at the condition, $g(\nu_{AB,+}) + g(\nu_{AB,-}) = g(\nu_{A|B})$, for the complete elimination of Holevo information between Eve and Bob.
+For more details on this derivation, see the Supplementary Information~\cite{SI}.
+For a purely lossy channel without any excess noise ($\epsilon = 0$) this translates into the simple relation: $V_\text{sqz} + V_\text{sig} = 1$.
+This implies that $\chi_{EB}$ can become zero while $R \neq 0$.
+It is clear that this relation cannot be realized with coherent states as in this case $V_\text{sqz} = 1$ thus rendering the alphabet of zero size; $V_\text{sig}=0$.
+Squeezed states for which $V_\text{sqz} < 1$ are thus required to eliminate the Holevo quantity.
+To fulfill the condition, the size of the Gaussian alphabet has to be $V_\text{sig}=1-V_\text{sqz}$, and for very large squeezing degrees ($V_\text{sqz} \to 0$) the secure information rate in (\ref{eq:rate}) approaches $R = \beta I_{AB} = -\beta\frac{1}{2} \log_2(1-\eta)$.
 This shows that a secret key can in principle be generated for any channel loss and for any post-processing efficiency.
 It is also interesting to note that the elimination of the Holevo information is completely independent on the noise in the anti-squeezed quadrature, that is, it is independent on the impurity of the squeezed states \cite{Usenko2011}.
+We further remark that for ideal reconciliation efficiency, $\beta = 1$, the rate reaches half of the fundamental repeaterless bound for which $R = -\log_2(1-\eta)$~\cite{Pirandola2017}.

+Evaluation of the Holevo quantity for the general case is found numerically and is shown in Fig. \ref{fig:HolevoTheoryPlots} for a purely lossy channel (Fig. \ref{fig:HolevoTheoryPlots}(a)) and for a channel with an untrusted excess noise of $\epsilon = 0.01$ shot-noise units (SNU) (Fig. \ref{fig:HolevoTheoryPlots}(b)).
+The minima of the Holevo information are marked by the white curves which for the purely lossy channel is exactly zero ($\chi_{EB}=0$) regardless of the transmittance for $V_\text{sig} = V_\text{sqz}=0.5$ SNU.

-While proper state modulation can eliminate both the Shannon and the Holevo information between Eve and Bob, it does not eliminate the quantum mutual information between them, defined as $S_E + S_B - S_{EB}$.
+While proper state modulation can eliminate the Holevo information between Eve and Bob, it does not eliminate the quantum mutual information between them, defined as $S(E) + S(B) - S(EB)$.
 This means that the subsystems $E$ and $B$ remain correlated in the quantum sense despite the fact that the information leakage is terminated.
-Such quantum mutual information vanishes completely only when no squeezing and no modulation is realized by the sender.
-Nevertheless, these quantum correlations are not used for the generation of a key for our specific CV QKD protocol~\cite{note}.
+Such quantum mutual information vanishes completely only when no squeezing and no modulation is realized by the sender, which is shown in detail in the Supplementary Information~\cite{SI}.
+We also note that the correlations remain non-zero in the conjugate quadrature, but this is irrelevant since information is only encoded in the amplitude quadrature.
+Though single quadrature encoding reduces the alphabet, it does not compromise security, once basis switching and channel estimation are performed.
+In an actual implementation the conjugate quadrature would have to be measured to check the magnitude of the excess noise~\cite{Usenko2015, Gehring2016}.